 - Accept the client’s statement for interest income claimed, as long as it will not adversely affect the eligibility determination.

-Note: Bank statements are not to be used as verification of unearned income such as OASDI, SSI, etc., even if the income is being directly deposited into the bank account.
+NOTE: DO NOT use bank statements as verification of unearned income such as OASDI, SSI, etc., even if the income is directly deposited into the bank account.
 The amount deposited into the bank is the net amount (after Medicare deductions, for example), and therefore cannot provide accurate verification of gross income.